SUGGESTIONS FOR HOME SERVICE FOR THE SEVENTH SUNDAY OF EASTER (MAY 24TH)

 1. Please use our Morning Prayer Book.

-c) Regarding Sermons, please refer to Fr Simon's message that will also be sent.
+3. Regarding a sermon, please refer to Fr Simon's message titled “UNITY IN DIVISION”.